FunCodingPanda/Vue-Your-Fortune/README.md

-# fate-fortune
+# Fortune

-## Want to know your fate, go on the website and click on the button.
+## Want to know your fate, go on the website and find out!

 ## Website
 ```